MoutiaFazaa/Django-Level5/learning_users/db.md

     to configure our delete parameter see exemple:
+     **On delete cascade:
         CREATE TABLE photos(
         id SERIAL PRIMARY KEY,
                 #serial tells pgs to generate a serial id, we put just a username and pgs generates an id
         url VARCHAR(200),
         user_id INTEGER REFERENCES users(id) ON DELETE CASCADE );

+     **on delete set null:

+        CREATE TABLE photos(
+        id SERIAL PRIMARY KEY,
+                #serial tells pgs to generate a serial id, we put just a username and pgs generates an id
+        url VARCHAR(200),
+        user_id INTEGER REFERENCES users(id) ON DELETE SET NULL );

+Now we will add a table called comments that will have a relationship with users and photos:

+    JOINS: 1- produces values by mergin together rows from different related tables 2- Use a join most times that you're asked to find data that involves multiple resources

+    AGGREGATION: 1- Looks at many rows and calculates a single value 2- Words like 'most', 'average', 'least' are a sign that you need to use an aggregation